spryker/spryker-docs/docs/about/all/support/contacting-spryker-support.md

 *Photo by [@snapwire](https://www.pexels.com/@snapwire)*

 -->
-To contact Spryker Support, use [Spryker Support Portal](https://support.spryker.com)
+To contact Spryker Support, use [Spryker Support Portal](https://support.spryker.com).

 Opening a case using this form is the preferred way, as the form helps you include information we need to get working on a case immediately and speed up our case resolution time.

-If your case is not an emergency, take the time to learn [How Spryker Support works](/docs/scos/user/intro-to-spryker/support/how-spryker-support-works.html) and [How to get the most out of Spryker Support](/docs/scos/user/intro-to-spryker/support/how-to-get-the-most-out-of-spryker-support.html).
+If your case is not an emergency, take the time to learn [How Spryker Support works](/docs/scos/user/intro-to-spryker/support/how-spryker-support-works.html) and [Getting the most out of Spryker Support](/docs/scos/user/intro-to-spryker/support/getting-the-most-out-of-spryker-support.html).
 Both documents give valuable insights into the inner workings of Spryker Support and let you help us to provide an excellent support experience for you.